 The AAdvantage program is American’s travel loyalty program.
 Miles accumulated in the program allow members to redeem tickets, upgrade service class, or obtain free or discounted car rentals, hotel stays, merchandise, or other products and services through partners.
 For the latest AAdvantage news, visit the airline’s website.

-Full details of meals available on every type of flight can be found online at American's website.
-Or, you can see photographs taken by fellow flyers of the meals they’ve been served and read reviews at AirlineMeals.net.
+Full details of meals available on every type of flight can be found online at American’s website.

 American Airlines’ magazine, American Way is published monthly and is available on every flight.
 Read a preview online.

 American Airlines is a founding member of the oneworld alliance.
 Oneworld members and their affiliates provide a flight network of more than 10,000 daily flights to about 900 destinations around the world.

 American Airlines has a fleet of about 900 aircraft that services more than 260 airports in more than 50 countries and territories.
 The airline is headquartered in Fort Worth, Texas, and has four additional hubs in Chicago, Miami, Los Angeles and New York.